Cristiano Ronaldo's next club: Where will Juventus star transfer?

 Manchester United

-Ronaldo could now be set for a sensational return to his former club Manchester United, just hours after a move to Manchester City seemed very possible.
+Ronaldo could now be set for a sensational return to his former club Manchester United, not long after a move to Manchester City seemed very possible.

-The Red Devils have emerged as favourites to sign the Portugal international after discussions with Manchester City collapsed, and are now in advanced stages to re-sign their former forward.
+The Red Devils have emerged as favourites to sign the Portugal international after City ended their interest, and are now in advanced stages to re-sign their former forward.

 Goal can also confirm that United have now offered £24 million (€28m/$33m) to Juventus for Ronaldo.

-In a press conference, Red Devils boss Ole Gunnar Solskjaer said Ronaldo knows where they are should he leave Italy.
+In a press conference, Red Devils boss Ole Gunnar Solskjaer sounded a coy note, but hinted Ronaldo would be welcomed should he leave Italy.

 “I didn’t think Cristiano would leave Juventus and it’s been speculation the last few days," Solskjaer said.